kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. IgG anti-HBc
 	E. IgG anti-HBs

+#### Answer: D. IgG anti-HBc - ?

 ### Q3.92
 A variety of diseases has been found to be associated with certain HLA alleles.
 Which of the following disorders is associated with HLA-B27?

-	A. Chronic active hepatitis
+	A. Chronic active hepatitis - F
-	B. Postgonococcal arthritis
+	B. Postgonococcal arthritis - F
 	C. Rheumatoid arthritis
-	D. Primary Sjögren’s syndrome
+	D. Primary Sjögren’s syndrome - F
-	E. Type 2 diabetes
+	E. Type 2 diabetes - F

+#### Answer: C. Rheumatoid arthritis - ?

 ### Q3.93
-A 65-year-old man, who is a smoker and has intermittent haematuria and costovertebral pain, presents to the Emergency Department with haemoptysis.
-On clinical examination, there is a palpable mass in the left flank and his laboratory investigations show polycythaemia, hypercalcaemia and eosinophilia.
+A 65-year-old man, who is a smoker and has intermittent haematuria and costovertebral pain, presents to the Emergency Department with _haemoptysis_.
+On clinical examination, there is a _palpable mass in the left flank_ and his laboratory investigations show _polycythaemia_, _hypercalcaemia_ and _eosinophilia_.
 Which of the following is the most likely diagnosis in this man?

 	A. Oncocytoma of the left kidney
 	B. Angiomyolipoma of the left kidney
 	C. Renal cell carcinoma of the left kidney
 	D. Renal hamartoma of the left kidney
 	E. Wilms’ tumour of the left kidney

+#### Answer: C. Renal cell carcinoma of the left kidney - ?

 ### Q3.94
 The measurement of the serum TSH concentration using sensitive TSH assays provides the most useful single screening test for hyperthyroidism.
 Which of the following combinations of TSH and T4 levels suggest hyperthyroidism?